Our attorneys work with clients to develop and implement personalized plans that achieve their family’s goals and needs.

 A Spendthrift Trust is a trust you create for the benefit of another, the assets of which are inaccessible to the creditors of that individual.
 Spendthrift Trusts are particularly important vehicles for inheritance when a beneficiary has financial troubles.
 Aside from that, Spendthrift Trusts are commonly used when an individual wants to provide a protected nest egg for beneficiaries that will stay intact in the face of divorce and unexpected lawsuits.

 Our attorneys represent clients who are serving as Personal Representatives and Trustees, counseling them through the estate and/or trust administration process from start to finish.
 We provide the following services to our fiduciary clients, ensuring a smooth estate and/or trust administration, as the case may be:

-PROBATE: For clients who are serving as Personal Representatives, we prepare and file all required probate pleadings and forms with the relevant authorities, including, but not limited to required inventories, accountings, and reports.
+For clients who are serving as Personal Representatives, we prepare and file all required probate pleadings and forms with the relevant authorities, including, but not limited to required inventories, accounting, and reports.
 We assist with procuring all necessary releases and ultimately the distribution of assets to beneficiaries according to a decedent’s will.

 Our experienced tax professionals offer preparation of required fiduciary income tax returns (Forms 1041) and federal or state estate tax returns (Form 706 and the state counterparts).

 If you are looking for a professional Florida Estate Planning Lawyer, contact the attorneys at Frost & Associates, LLC today for a free consultation.